Acro – Routines containing multiple gymnastic passes incorporating dance technique and choreography

 Suggested for dancers taking 6 or more hours of dance class per week and who have had extensive competition experience.

 Performers in this category should be focused on expanding their choreographic repertoire as well as exploring the emotional commitment to each piece.
 Skills should be advanced and should show a solid technical foundation.
-Second Act entries are eligible for “Second Act” overall awards as well as costume, entertainment, choreography, Act 1 Spirit, Act 1 Elite, and cash awards.
+Second Act entries are eligible for “Second Act” overall awards as well as costume, entertainment, choreography, Act 1 spirit, Act 1 elite, weekend high point and cash awards, should they meet all requirements.
 Second Act is the highest level of competition at Act 1 Talent.

 Spotlight entries will work in conjunction with Act 1 Talent so that proper accommodations can be met.
-To help accommodate Spotlight entries rules will be subject to change to as needed but must be pre-approved by Act 1 Talent in writing prior to the event.
+To help accommodate Spotlight entries, rules will be subject to change as needed, but must be pre-approved by Act 1 Talent in writing prior to the event.
 Spotlight entries will not be bumped into any other level based on score.
 Spotlight entries are eligible for the following awards:

 We hope you join us in our Spotlight level and dance like EVERYONE is watching!

-Categories with 3 or more routines entered will be awarded with a 1st place trophy.
+Categories with 3 or more routines entered will be awarded with a category 1st place trophy.

 Categories containing less than three entries will be awarded with medal placements only.